LairdCP/BLE_Gateway_Firmware/docs/development.md

 ## Building the Firmware

-After cloning this repository with `west` you directory structure should look like:
+After cloning this repository with `west` the directory structure should look like:

 ![Demo folder](images/demo_folder.png)
 *Demo folder*